John A. MacLean Sr. Professor for Molecular Engineering Innovation and Enterprise; Director, Pritzker Nanofabrication Facility

 Eckhardt Research Center

 5640 South Ellis Avenue

 Mary Pat McCullough

 Professor Cleland’s third area of research focuses on the development of hybrid quantum systems, in particular combinations of superconducting quantum circuits with mechanical devices.
-Professor Cleland led the team that built the first quantum machine — a human-made gadget with motion that can only be described with the laws of quantum mechanics.
-The feat that earned Cleland's team “Breakthrough of the Year 2010” honors from Science magazine.
-The same work was named a top ten discovery of 2010 by Physics World, a publication of the United Kingdom's Institute of Physics.
-Physics World also selected a separate achievement from Professor Cleland's work as a top ten discovery of 2011.
+Professor Cleland led the team that built the first quantum machine — a mechanical object whose behavior can only be described using the principles of quantum mechanics.
+This achievement was awarded the “Breakthrough of the Year 2010” from Science magazine.
+This same work was named a top-ten discovery of 2010 by Physics World, a publication of the United Kingdom's Institute of Physics.
+Physics World also selected a separate achievement from Professor Cleland's work as a top-ten discovery of 2011.

-Cleland is a fellow of the American Association for the Advancement of Science and of the American Physical Society.
+Cleland is a Fellow of the American Association for the Advancement of Science, and a Fellow of the American Physical Society.
 He was selected as a Sigma Xi Distinguished Lecturer for 2017-18, and was an APS Kavli Lecturer in 2017.
 He received his bachelor’s degree in engineering physics in 1983, and his PhD in physics in 1991, both from the University of California, Berkeley.
-He then conducted research at the Centre d’Etudes-Orme des Merisiers in Saclay, France, and later at the California Institute of Technology, before joining the faculty of the physics department at the University of California - Santa Barbara in 1997.
+He then pursued research in quantum systems at the Centre d’Etudes-Orme des Merisiers in Saclay, France, and later at the California Institute of Technology, before joining the faculty of the physics department at the University of California - Santa Barbara in 1997.
 He joined the faculty of the University of Chicago in 2014.

 Latest Feature Stories

 - Primed for a quantum leap in research